kpounds81/closure-stuff/README.md

 # Closure Things

-Just me essing around with closure in JavaScript
+Just me essing around with closure in JavaScript by making a blackjack dealer game